Students have several options for the degree in biology—with lots of customization.

 Successful completion of an area of emphasis will be noted on a student’s transcript after graduation.
 Given that the SCE must be completed in the selected area of emphasis, a student may only complete one area of emphasis.

-- Graduation Checklist for a BS in Biology (general): PDF
+- BS in Biology (general): PDF

 *Declaration of Areas of Emphasis is done by academic advisor*

 *Declaration of Concentration in Biochemistry is done through major declaration form*

 - Requirements For The Biology Minor.
 The course requirements for the biology minor include General Biology (BIO 111,112) and five upper-level biology courses.
 By petition of the biology department, an appropriate upper-level course in chemistry, psychology, or environmental studies may be substituted for one of the required advanced biology courses.
 Students planning on using the biology minor as a basis for further studies in the biological sciences or for employment should seriously consider taking a year of General Chemistry (CHE 111, 112).
 All students should note that CHE 111, 112 is a prerequisite for some upper-level biology courses.